 10 Tips To Keep Pests Out Of The Kitchen

-- Seal any cracks or holes in your kitchen, pantry and throughout your home.
+In your kitchen, pantry, and throughout your home.
 Pests can enter your home through the tiniest of gaps, holes or cracks.
 Once inside, pests search for the most convenient place to live, which may be your beloved kitchen.
 Thoroughly inspect the interior of your property for any gaps, cracks, and holes, and properly seal them.
 You can use glue, caulk, or a sealant of choice.
 Remember, mice can squeeze through a hole slightly smaller than a dime.
 Ants and other bugs can exploit a space much smaller!

-- Check the pipes under your kitchen and bathroom sinks for extra space around the pipe tubing.
+Under your kitchen and bathroom sink for extra space around the pipe tubing.
 Any extra space around the pipes could provide an entryway for pests.
 Look behind kitchen appliances as well to catch any hidden gaps in the walls.

-- Make sure that your baking ingredients, grains, dried herbs, and cereals are stored in tightly-sealed containers and check expiration dates before use.
+Make sure that you always check expiration dates before use.
 Ants tend to have a sweet tooth and an open bag of sugar is a recipe for a pest disaster.
 You can also store flour and other ingredients with a bay leaf, as the pungent smell repels many pantry pests.

 Contact A-1 Bonded Termite

 Overall, the best way to keep pests out of the kitchen, pantry, and the rest of your home is by preventing access to the food, water, and shelter they seek.
 If you notice pests in your home or think that you may have an infestation, call the pest control experts at A-1 Bonded Termite.
 We offer the highest quality pest control services in Southern California.